elephant-track/elephant-track.github.io/docs/README.md

 To open the TrackScheme window, click the button "trackscheme" in the Mastodon main window.

+In the following steps, please set the coloring mode to `Tracking` by `View > Coloring > Tracking` in the TrackScheme window and the BigDataViewer window.

 <video controls width>
   <source src="_media/nn-linking.mp4" type="video/mp4">
   Your browser does not support the video tag.